FTSE heads for worst weekly drop in two years, led by commodity stocks

 By Atul Prakash and Francesco Canepa

-LONDON, Dec 12 Britain's FTSE share index was set for its biggest weekly loss in more than two years on Friday, as crude oil prices fell further and disappointing Chinese economic data hit commodity stocks.
+LONDON, Dec 12 Britain's FTSE share index slipped to a six-week low and headed for its biggest weekly loss in more than two years on Friday, as crude oil prices fell further and disappointing Chinese economic data hit commodity stocks.

-Commodity and energy stocks, including BG Group, Rio Tinto and BHP Billiton, knocked nearly 33 points off the FTSE 100, which was down 85 points, or 1.3 percent, at 6,376.51.

-The index has fallen 5.5 percent so far this week, the biggest weekly drop since mid-2012.

-The British mining index was down 2.2 percent, falling for a seventh straight session after data showed factory output in China, the world's biggest metals consumer, slowed last month.
+The UK mining index, down 1.6 percent, fell for a seventh straight session after data showed factory output in China, the world's biggest metals consumer, slowed last month.

 "Traders are assessing the impact of the fall in oil prices and selling positions in major oil producers.
 This is adding to the FTSE's demise along with weaker data from China," said Tom Robertson, senior trader at Accendo Markets.